directus-labs/guest-authoring/directus-remix/index.md

 ## Next Steps

-Through this guide, you have set up a Remix project, created a Directus instance, and used it to query data.
+Using this guide, you have successfully set up a Remix project, created a Directus instance, and used it to query data.
 You have used a singleton collection for global metadata, dynamically created pages, as well as blog listing and post pages.

+Directus can also be used as build complex Remix applications as a backend service to build complex Remix applications or as a CMS for complicated content-driven remix websites.